GabrielCalin/PlotKing/roadmap.md

 ## ✅ Phase 1 — Core Validation & Quality of Life

-2. **Book Genre Selection in UI**
+2. **Average Number Of Pages Per Chapter in UI**
-   - Add a genre text bo input in the interface.
+   - Add the number of pages per chapter in UI.
-   - The selected genre will influence the tone, writing style, and narrative focus of generated plots and chapters.

 3. **Generate Plot Idea**
    - Generate **similar plot ideas** based on user input.